MLB Stadiums Ranking by Capacity, Biggest, Smallest Ballparks By Age

 Which MLB ballpark has the biggest capacity?

-The A’s play in the biggest MLB ballpark as far as capacity, beating out the Dodgers by fewer than 1,000 seats.
+The Right now Dodgers Stadium in the biggest MLB ballpark as far as capacity.

 Dodger Stadium, Los Angeles Dodgers: 56,000